 - Extra jalapeño (sliced)

 - Whisk all the ingredients for the Mexican BBQ Sauce in a medium bowl until well combined.
 Set aside.

-- In a large skillet over medium-high heat, sauté the red onion for 3-4 min until softened.
+- Heat the oil in a large skillet over medium-high heat and sauté the red onion for 3 to 4 min until softened.
 Add the garlic and sauté another minute.

-- Add the red bell pepper and jalapeño and sauté 3-4 minutes, adding the additional 2 tbsp of water if necessary so the veggies don't stick to the pan.
+- Add the red bell pepper and jalapeño and sauté 3 to 4 minutes.

 - Pour the Mexican BBQ Sauce into the pan and simmer for about 10 minutes.

 - Add the pinto beans, black beans, and corn and stir to combine.
 Simmer another 5 minutes to heat through.

 - Taste and adjust seasonings as necessary or add salt/pepper to your liking.

 - Serve hot on burger buns with guacamole and extra jalapeño slices, if desired.

 ~Leave the ribs and seeds of your jalapeño in if you like the heat!